rubberducky56/rubberducky56.github.io/_posts/tryhackme/2022-10-28-wonderland.md

 It appears that the ```hatter``` user has the capability ```cap_setuid``` on Perl.
 From the Linux Manual page:
 >##### CAP_SETUID
-    * Make arbitrary manipulations of process UIDs ;
+    * Make arbitrary manipulations of process UIDs;
     * forge UID when passing socket credentials via UNIX domain sockets;
     * write a user ID mapping in a user namespace;